Dewey-free classification: Motivations

 A primary motivation for the development of Dewey-free systems is to eliminate DDC's numerical notation, which many library patrons find intimidating.
 Abandoning numerical notation in favor of natural language words may also facilitate browsing.

 Adoption of classification is often seen as part of a greater trend of using a "bookstore model" to deliver library services.
 This trend gained traction in 1998 with an article by Los Angeles librarian Steve Coffman.
-While some librarians see this as a beneficial approach that will make patrons more comfortable and increase circulation statistics, others disagree with the approach, particularly as large bookstores such as Borders Group have met severe financial challenges.
+While some librarians see this as a beneficial approach that will make patrons more comfortable and increase circulation statistics, others disagree with the approach, particularly as large bookstores such as Borders have met severe financial challenges.

 Many Dewey-free proponents believe that Dewey is outdated and ill-suited for non-academic environments.
 DDC organizes documents not only by subject, but also by academic discipline.
 This leads to materials on the same topic being filed in wildly disparate locations.
 For example, Dewey places books about railroad trains in both the 380s and the 620s.
 The discipline-based orientation is also problematic for categorizing interdisciplinary works and non-academic titles, which make up the bulk of most public libraries' non-fiction holdings.